(214) 390-7947 (Overseas Callers)

 Why pay to volunteer abroad?

-This question is frequently asked by people planning to travel abroad and participate in a volunteer program.
-We are a non-profit volunteer organization and the fees paid by our volunteers are essential for us to cover the salary of our staff, advertisement, and utility and rent bills.
-In addition, the field supervision, food and accommodation are all covered by the fees of our volunteer programs, as well as money going directly to the humanitarian project you are working so hard to support.
+This question is frequently asked by people planning to participate in a volunteer program.
+We are a non-profit volunteer organization, and the fees paid by our volunteers are essential for us to cover the salary of our staff, advertising, utilities, and rent bills.
+Our program fees also cover field supervision, food, and accommodation for volunteers and funding for the humanitarian projects you work on.

 Why are IFRE’s fees so much more affordable than other volunteer organizations?

-As mentioned earlier, IFRE serves as a non-profit volunteer organization whose only aim is to provide affordable and meaningful volunteer experiences abroad.
+IFRE serves as a non-profit volunteer organization whose only aim is to provide affordable and meaningful volunteer experiences abroad.
 Our staff is formed by international humanitarians who simply want to help others in need.
-Profitability is not IFRE's focus and the fees you pay to participate in our India volunteer programs are just enough to sustain and run the projects.
+Profitability is not IFRE's focus, and the fees you pay to participate in our volunteer programs in India are just enough to sustain and run our projects.

 Can I get a tax deduction?

-Yes, you can get a tax deduction for any of our volunteer programs, as we are an American non-profit 501©3 volunteer organization which collaborates with many orphanages, schools, hospitals and NGOs all across the globe.
+Yes, you can get a tax deduction for any of our volunteer programs, as we are an American non-profit 501©3 volunteer organization that collaborates with many orphanages, schools, hospitals, and NGOs all across the globe.

 For further readings: